 Pumpkins are so rewarding to grow in your own garden.
 What could be more fun than carving a Jack O'Lantern from a pumpkin you grew from seed?
-There are a few things to watch out for, and a few tricks for success.
-But if you've got the space (you'll need a lot!) you can definitely grow pumpkins in your garden.
+There are a few things to watch out for, and a few tricks for success, but if you've got the space, you can definitely grow pumpkins in your garden.

 Choosing a Variety